 Larry: In Colorado, I like fishing in the mountains.
 We also do our annual long distance Utah trip.
 I also like to go in the back country, sight see, and do a little hiking.

-TCM: It looks like you’re taking your camper to some pretty extreme places.
-Where are you in this video?
+TCM: From your pictures, it looks like you’re taking your camper to some pretty extreme places.
+Tell us about them.

 TCM: What are some of your strategies for off-road driving?